 We believe that the humanities must speak to diverse experiences and communities, and that this work can only be done successfully with a diverse faculty and student body.
 Understanding that diversity and inclusion are two of the most pressing issues facing cultural and educational institutions, we are committed to recruiting and mentoring students from underrepresented communities.
 Our program is committed to training a generation of leaders in the humanities who are representative of the diverse identities and communities they serve.

-Our courses embrace interdisciplinary methods and draw on fields ranging from English to sociology to history.
+Our courses embrace interdisciplinary methods and draw on fields ranging from English to Sociology to History.
 Through examining race, ethnicity, gender, sexuality, and class, students gain a critical perspective on history and culture within and beyond the United States.

 Our award-winning faculty, from departments across the humanities and social sciences, are actively engaged in research, writing, and community-based public projects.
-All our students, whether they are preparing for careers in the academy or the public sector, are asked to consider the diverse publics that their scholarship can serve and the many forms in which the fruits of their research can be shared.
+All of our students, whether they are preparing for careers in the academy or the public sector, are asked to consider the diverse publics that their scholarship can serve and the many forms in which the fruits of their research can be shared.